react-native-tvos/IgniteTV/README.md

-# Welcome to your new ignited app!
+# Welcome to your new Ignited app!

 ## The latest and greatest boilerplate for Infinite Red opinions